What Is Form W-8BEN-E & When Is It Used?

 Completing Form W-8BEN-E

-Your small business must collect a copy of Form W-8BEN-E but is not required to actually complete the form.
-You should still know how to complete the form so you can review it for accuracy before making the first payment to the foreign entity.
+Your small business must collect a copy of Form W-8BEN-E but is not required to actually complete the form—that’s the job of the foreign company.
+However, you should still know how to complete the form so you can review it for accuracy before making the first payment to the foreign entity.

 Required Information